 - A useful way of classifying the severity of patient symptoms (and deciding on the degree of intervention necessary to improve them) is use of the International Prostate Symptom Score (IPSS).

-- It is a well-validated measure of symptom severity but does not necessarily correlate with the severity of the causative pathology (particularly for benign prostatic hyperplasia (BPH)).
+- It is a well-validated measure of symptom severity but does not necessarily correlate with the severity of the causative pathology (particularly for BPH).

 - Response to the quality-of-life question in the IPSS ('If you were to spend the rest of your life with your urinary condition the way it is now, how would you feel about that?') is a strong predictor for determining if interventions are indicated.